damiank1106/foodcartops/docs/SUPABASE_SETUP.md

   business_id TEXT NOT NULL DEFAULT 'default_business',
   device_id TEXT,
   deleted_at TIMESTAMPTZ,
-  created_at INTEGER NOT NULL,
-  updated_at INTEGER NOT NULL,
-  created_at_iso TIMESTAMPTZ NOT NULL DEFAULT NOW(), updated_at_iso TIMESTAMPTZ NOT NULL DEFAULT NOW()
+  created_at BIGINT NOT NULL,  -- milliseconds since epoch updated_at BIGINT NOT NULL,  -- milliseconds since epoch created_at_iso TIMESTAMPTZ NOT NULL DEFAULT NOW(), updated_at_iso TIMESTAMPTZ NOT NULL DEFAULT NOW()
 );